Chostakovitch/DockerGraphBot/README.md

 Actions are like post generation hooks.
 Each configured action is applied to DOT or PNG generated files.

-For now, there is only one available action which will upload all generated PNG diagrams to a WebDAV compatible server (*e.g.* NextCloud).
-Note that `remote_path` is just a relative path to the "home" directory of the WebDAV user.
+For now, there is only two available actions : upload all generated PNG diagrams to

-Example with a NextCloud server :
+* A WebDAV compatible server (*e.g.* NextCloud).
+* A SFTP server

+Examples

 ```json
 "actions": [